-In Auto-Create Categories, enable the feature and specify such its parameters as active, anchored, display mode, and include in the menu.
+In Auto-Create Categories, enable the feature and specify such parameters as active, anchored, display mode, and include in the menu.
 It is possible to delete old category-product associations here as well.

 In Auto-Create Attribute Sets, turn on the feature and select a template that will be used for creating attribute sets automatically.